-The Group is one of the major employers in the North West of England, employing approximately 2,100 people, and works with local delivery partners and the supply chain to deliver our investment plans, supporting further employment in the region.
+The Group is one of the major employers in the North West of England, employing approximately 2,200 people, and works with local delivery partners and the supply chain to deliver our investment plans, supporting further employment in the region.

-The Group is committed to providing secure, long-term careers through attracting, developing and retaining talent in an inclusive environment.
+The Group is committed to building careers for our people, providing secure, long-term employment in an inclusive environment where everyone feels a sense of belonging.

-Annual colleague climate surveys undertaken to measure colleague engagement agreement; leadership teams responsible identifying for areas for improvement between each survey and implementing change to continue to drive employee engagement and performance.
+Annual colleague climate surveys are undertaken to measure colleague engagement agreement; leadership teams responsible identifying for areas for improvement between each survey and implementing change to continue to drive employee engagement and performance.
+Colleague engagement scores in our November 2024 survey were the highest ever recorded by the organisation.
+Our colleagues rated health and safety, pride and customer focus highest.